Back to Blog

 The Top 5 Risks That Will Get Correctional Officers Sued

 At what point are we infringing on a person's freedom unjustly?
-What are inmates exactly protected by?
-How strict are the risk factors that correctional officers need to be aware of?
+What are inmates' rights protected by?
+How strict are the risk factors that correctional officers should be aware of?

 Kenzie Koch